krobbn/krobbn.github.io/_posts/2019-12-16-Wahalajara-pipeline-startup.md

 categories: [Mexico, Wahalajara]
 ---

 On Tuesday it was __[reported](https://www.argusmedia.com/en/news/2031472-fermaca-starts-new-gas-export-line-to-mexico "Argus Media")__ that Fermaca was launching their second to last pipeline of the so called "Wahalajara" pipeline system.
-The section is the La Laguna - Aguascalientes, and it has yet to show flows on Fermacas Electronic Dashobard.
+The section is the La Laguna - Aguascalientes, and it has yet to show flows on Fermacas Electronic Dashboard.

 In this blog post we'll take a look at how flows have been impacted and dicuss if the opening of this section will have any impact on flows currently.